gotenberg/awesome-gotenberg/README.md

 ## Applications

+* [getlago/lago](https://github.com/getlago/lago) - an open Source Billing API for Product Led SaaS.
+They use Gotenberg for PDF rendering.
 * [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - an active fork of [jonaswinkler/paperless-ng](https://github.com/jonaswinkler/paperless-ng).
 * [jonaswinkler/paperless-ng](https://github.com/jonaswinkler/paperless-ng) - an application that indexes your scanned documents and allows you to easily search for documents and store metadata alongside your documents.
 * [SCM-Manager](https://scm-manager.org/) - an application to share and manage your Git, Mercurial and Subversion repositories, with a [Gotenberg](https://scm-manager.org/plugins/scm-gotenberg-plugin/) plugin.
 See also their [blog post](https://scm-manager.org/blog/posts/2021-11-17-scm-manager-2-27-0/).